JAZZ AT THE 100 CLUB PROJECT - COMING SOON

 COMING SOON TO THE JAZZ CENTRE UK

-As advertised in the 250th special edition of Jazzwise Magazine, we are soon launching an exciting new exhibition at our Jazz cultural centre in Southend-on-Sea, Essex telling the 70 year jazz heritage story of the famous 100 Club in London’s Oxford Street.
+As advertised in issue 261 of Jazzwise Magazine, we are soon launching an exciting new exhibition at our Jazz cultural centre in Southend-on-Sea, Essex telling the 70 year jazz heritage story of the famous 100 Club in London’s Oxford Street.

 Funded by the National Lottery Heritage Fund and highlighting the significant cultural contribution that jazz and grassroots music venues have and continue to provide to UK plc, Mark Kass and his team have brought together a two-year project that showcases jazz music, dance, fashion and an audio visual history of jazz linked by the “golden thread” that is the 100 Club.